-The Journal of Pigmentary Disorders (JPD) is a Hybrid Open Access Scientific Journal that offers an interesting publishing platform globally and aims to keep scientists, clinicians and medical practitioners, researchers, and students informed and updated on the ongoing research in the relevant area.
+The Journal of Pigmentary Disorders (JPD) is a Open Access Scientific Journal that offers an interesting publishing platform globally and aims to keep scientists, clinicians and medical practitioners, researchers, and students informed and updated on the ongoing research in the relevant area.
 Outstanding quality articles are welcome to maintain the highest standard of the journal and to achieve high impact factor.

 Journal of Pigmentary Disorders is using Editorial Manager System for maintaining the quality in peer review process.
 Editorial Manager is an online manuscript submission, review and tracking system.
 Review processing is performed by the editorial board members of Journal of Pigmentary Disorders or by outside experts.
 At least two independent reviewers approval followed by editor approval is required for acceptance of any citable manuscript.
 Authors may submit manuscripts and track their progress through the system, hopefully to publication.
 Reviewers can download manuscripts and submit their opinions to the editor.
 Editors can manage the whole submission/review/revise/publish process.

 Vitiligo (vit-ih-LIE-go) is a pigmentary disorder that causes the loss of skin color.
 The degree and rate of skin shading from vitiligo is capricious.
 It can impact the skin on anywhere of our body.
 It may moreover impact hair, inside of the mouth and even the eyes.
 Vitiligo is a disease that causes the loss of skin color in blotches.
 It is not a contagious and has types such as Segmental vitiligo and Non-segmental vitiligo